 Warning!
-This is a very resource heavy job, and may stall your database, so use with care.
+This is a very resource-heavy job and may stall your database, so use it with care.
 It will recreate tables and will lock the database while doing so.
-This optimizes order and size of your tables and indexes, and improves performance.
+This optimizes the order and size of your tables and indexes and improves performance.

 More Advanced Tasks

-Ask service by chat or mail to check the mysqld.slow log for your website, and send you any slow queries by email.
+mysqld.slowlog for your website, and send you any slow queries.

 - Query optimisation – Make sure all frequent queries make proper use of database indexes.
-Lacking use of indexes is the most common cause for degraded database performance.
+Lack of index usage is the most common cause of degraded database performance.

 - Limit the number of database queries.